Why is Arsenal v Man City's Premier League meeting postponed on Wednesday?

-Why is Arsenal v Man City postponed?
+Why is Arsenal v Manchester City postponed?
 Reason why Wednesday's Premier League fixture will be re-arranged

 Arsenal are four points clear at the top of the Premier League but fans will have to wait for the much-anticipated meeting between the Gunners and reigning champions Manchester City.